Gauge and diffeomorphism invariance from quantum information principles: Conclusions

-Overall, our findings reinforce the view that the laws of nature optimize quantum informational principles.
+Our findings reinforce the view that the laws of nature optimize quantum informational principles.
 In this case, they maximize quantum correlation while minimizing non-Clifford complexity.
-This balance may represent a fundamental informational constraint guiding the structure of physical interactions. \\
+Such a finding might be especially relevant when studying effective theories such as perturbative gravitation, where the high-energy regime may impose quantum information constraints on low energies.
+Understanding the role that these information-theoretic measures play in fundamental interactions can also help establish how hard it will be to simulate them using quantum devices \cite{PhysRevB.111.L081102}.
+Overall, this balance among entanglement, magic, and possibly other factors may represent a fundamental informational constraint that guides the structure of physical interactions.